phil-stt/drf-project/test.md

 - Follow the [Django Project Guide](https://docs.djangoproject.com/en/4.1/intro/install/) for getting started building/configuring a project with Django.
 - Clone or download the repo
-- Create Virtual Environment, and Activate (Python 3.7.4 or higher)
+- Create a virtual enviornment in the project directory (Python 3.7.4 or higher)
-- `pip install requirements.text` to install Django and dependencies
+- In the activated environment, run `pip install requirements.text` to install Django and dependencies
--  In the watchmate directory, run `python manage.py migrate` to create a local SQLite3 database and migrate models
+- In the watchmate directory, run `python manage.py migrate` to create a local SQLite3 database and migrate all models
 - Run `python manage.py createsuperuser` to create your admin account
-- `python mange.py runserver` to start the app
+- Run `python mange.py runserver` to start the app

 ## Tests